 We offer graduate programs in Literacy Education to prepare classroom teachers to be Reading Specialists and Literacy Coaches as well as Reading Teachers at the Elementary and Secondary levels.
 Teachers who complete our programs assume positions as Reading Specialists and Literacy Coaches with responsibility for whole-school literacy programs as well as professional development support for colleagues.
 Others become literacy interventionists working with teachers and their students who struggle with reading and writing.
 Still others choose to pursue a degree or certificate in Literacy Education to further their own skills so that they can provide high-quality instruction for their students in the classrooms.
 Often middle school and high school teachers enter the program seeking ways to help their students access the information in their content-area textbooks more effectively.

+In small classes of less than twenty graduate students, teachers have opportunities to interact collaboratively and collegially as they engage in learning experiences designed to support and enhance literacy instruction for diverse student populations.
+We believe strongly that 21st century literacy learning encompasses the integration of technology including digital and social media.
+To this end, we provide our students access to devices to support the use of current technologies.
 As teachers progress through our programs, we strive to involve them in the larger literacy community through participation in professional development events and other networking opportunities.
 Our students often assume leadership roles in professional literacy organizations at the local, state, and national levels.